Details of the First Year PhD Qualifying Course

 - The selection of papers begins in the second week of classes in September.
 At this time, students can start seeing professors to discuss possible interest in their papers.

 - Papers are chosen sequentially.
 For example, paper 2 cannot be chosen before the report on paper 1 has been submitted.
-In keeping with this, students are asked not to "negotiate" with more than two professors at any given time.
+In keeping with this, students are asked not to "negotiate" with more than 2 professors at any given time.

 - Students are strongly encouraged to meet at least once with the professor before making a decision on the paper.
 This allows the student to get a clear understanding of the nature and extent of the intended work.

-- When a student has chosen a paper, he/she must immediately e-mail this decision to the course coordinator (the Graduate Advisor via gradadvisor [at] stat.ubc.ca (subject: Stat%20548%20paper) (email)) and the Student Services Coordinator (via gradinfo [at] stat.ubc.ca (subject: Stat%20548%20paper) (email)) and cc the professor.
+- When a student has chosen a paper, they must immediately e-mail this decision to the course coordinator (the Graduate Advisor via gradadvisor [at] stat.ubc.ca (subject: Stat%20548%20paper) (email)) and the Student Services Coordinator (via gradinfo [at] stat.ubc.ca (subject: Stat%20548%20paper) (email)) and cc the professor.
 The professor should then mark this paper as "unavailable".

 - Grades will be submitted in each term.